jarleven/NetworkHOWTO/WindowsServer2016.md

 [HP Support Site](https://support.hp.com/us-en/drivers/selfservice/hp-compaq-8200-elite-small-form-factor-pc/5037931)
-Currently we are using Win8 64 bit drivers.
+Currently we are using the Win8 64 bit drivers.
+(This is an old piece of machinery so this is what HP provide)

 Drivers will be available for download on our fileserver 192.168.1.187